md42/arc42-website/docs/loesung/Tooling/MKDocs/mermaid-mkdocs.md

   - Der Software-Engineer
 ---

-# Mermaid2 Plugin in mkdocs-Material einrichten
+# Mermaid2 Plugin in Material for MKDocs einrichten

 ## Dependencies